LSDtopotools/lsdviztools/README.rst

 --------

 * Plotting of rasters that includes formatting so you can get publication-ready figures with one command.
-* Selection of basins and channels for topogroahic analysis.
+* Selection of basins and channels for topographic analysis.
 * Tools for plotting point data, usually associated with channel networks, derived from LSDTopoTools command line tools.
+* Downloading of data from opentopography

 Getting started